engrron30/How-to-UBUS/README.md

     make
     cd ../..

-The cloning step can be done my manually running the script file below:
+The cloning step can be done by manually running the script file below:

     ./Scripts/02_clone-repos.sh